Arizona Court Records

 - Attorneys

 The content of an online criminal court record often varies from what is obtainable in the physical location of the court where the case was heard or filed.
 Generally, online records do not include anything that may identify a protected party to the case, such as filed petitions, registration information, and so on.
-However, if relevant to the criminal proceeding, these records may feature the criminal history information of the subject.
+However, if relevant to the criminal proceeding, these records may feature the subject's criminal history information.
 This includes any Arizona arrest records, details of convictions/sentences, active Arizona warrants, subpoenas, court summons, etc.

 Obtaining Criminal Court Records